-- I demonstrate how to access the Virtual Desktop and how to use each software program in videos (from 2022) - Don't worry: I DO NOT need you to memorize syntax, ever! - Instead, you can do exactly what I (still) do: - > Find the example I gave you of what you need to do - > Figure out how to modify it to work for your homework - Copy (control+C), paste (control+V), and find and replace (control+H) are your friends (Mac: swap control for command) - Don't hesitate to ask for help-email me (or the TAs) a screenshot of the specific code, error, and problem you are on - It will get easier with practice, I promise!!!
+- I will demonstrate how to access the Virtual Desktop and how to use each software program in videos (coming soon) - Don't worry: I DO NOT need you to memorize syntax, ever! - Instead, you can do exactly what I (still) do: - > Find the example I gave you of what you need to do - > Figure out how to modify it to work for your homework - Copy (control+C), paste (control+V), and find and replace (control+H) are your friends (Mac: swap control for command) - Colors will help you troubleshoot (e.g., in SAS, red=wrong) - Don't hesitate to ask for help (i.e., email me a screenshot) - It will get easier with practice, I promise!!!